Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Experiments on Eterna100 Dataset

 We applied the three algorithms described in Section~\ref{sec:algs} to structures from the Eterna100 dataset~\cite{anderson2016principles}, a well-known benchmark for RNA inverse folding.
 Eterna100 contains a list of 100 secondary structure design challenges (also called puzzles) with a wide range of difficulties.

-A previous study~\cite{koodli2021redesigning} identified 19 puzzles were never successfully designed with the folding parameters of ViennaRNA 2.0.
+A previous study~\cite{koodli2021redesigning} identified 19 puzzles were never successfully designed with the folding parameters of ViennaRNA 2.5.1.
 We took a step further and tried to prove that it is impossible to solve some of Eterna100 puzzles under the \UMFE criterion.

-For each target structure $y^*$ in Eterna100, we first attempted RNA design using two state-of-the-art methods NEMO~\cite{portela2018unexpectedly} and SAMFEO~\cite{zhou2023rna}.
+For each target structure $\ystar$ in Eterna100, we first attempted RNA design using two state-of-the-art methods NEMO~\cite{portela2018unexpectedly} and SAMFEO~\cite{zhou2023rna}.
 We chose the two because our previous studies show that they were able to solve the most puzzles~\cite{zhou2023rna}.
 We adopted the same setting as the RNA design experiments in SAMFEO~\cite{zhou2023rna}.
-Eventually, we obtained 22 structures that neither of the two programs was able to design successfully under the \UMFE criterion with ViennaRNA 2.0 parameters.
-For each unsolved puzzle $y^*$, we selected the output $x$ such that its \MFE structure $y'$ has the minimal structure distance $d(y^*, y')$, then we used $y^*$, $y'$, and $x$ as the input to our algorithms.
+Eventually, we obtained 22 structures that neither of the two programs designed successfully under the \UMFE criterion with ViennaRNA 2.5.1 parameters.
+For each unsolved puzzle $\ystar$, we selected the output $\vecx$ such that its \MFE structure $\vecy'$ has the minimal structure distance $d(\ystar, \vecy')$, then we used $\ystar$, $\vecy'$, and $\vecx$ as the input to our algorithms.

 The three algorithms are implemented in \verb|C++| and running on Linux, with 3.40 GHz Intel Xeon E3-1231 CPU and 32G memory.
 Our implementation also utilized OpenMP to achieve parallelization and the program was ran with 8 CPUs.
-In Algorithm \ref{alg:2}, we used LinearFold~\cite{huang+:2019} (set beam size as $0$) with the energy parameter from ViennaRNA 2.0 to find $\MFE(x)$ and $\UMFE(x)$.
-LinearFold also provides the functionality for constraint folding, which is used in Algorithm \ref{alg:3} to obtain $\CMFE(x_{i\rightarrow j})$ and $\CUMFE(x_{i\rightarrow j})$.
+In Algorithm \ref{alg:2}, we used LinearFold~\cite{huang+:2019} (beam size set as $0$, which means exact search without beam pruning) with the energy parameter from ViennaRNA 2.5.1 to find $\MFE(\vecx)$ and $\UMFE(\vecx)$.
+LinearFold also provides the functionality for constraint folding, which is used in Algorithm \ref{alg:3} to obtain $\CMFE(\vecx_{i\rightarrow j})$ and $\CUMFE(\vecx_{i\rightarrow j})$.
+Notice our algorithms do not rely on any specific folding package, our released implementation also support using ViennaRAN package for folding and constrained folding which will yield the same output.
+To prevent the algorithms from running indefinitely, we set the parameters in Algorithm 2 as follows: $M=10^{10},~N=10^5,~K=500$.